8 Weeks 6 Days Pregnant

 Mum: I had my first baby at home, and it was wonderful.
 I was nervous about what might go wrong, but my midwife reassured me that she would be monitoring me, and would get me to hospital if there was a problem.
 She also explained I could change my mind if I didn’t think things were going well, and go into hospital for the birth (and an epidural!).

-Find out from your doctor and midwife if a home birth is a possibility for you.
+Always, find out from your doctor and midwife if a home birth is a possibility for you.

 Some custom error